avast/gradle-docker-compose-plugin/README.md

 ```

 ## Nested configurations
-It possible to create a new set of `ComposeUp`/`ComposePull`/`ComposeDown` tasks using following syntax:
+It is possible to create a new set of `ComposeUp`/`ComposePull`/`ComposeDown` tasks using following syntax:
 ```gradle
 dockerCompose {
     // settings as usual